How To Increase Authority For Your Website

 The engineers at Bing, Google and Yahoo have had about twenty years of analyzing and understanding backlinks and continue to work this knowledge into their algorithms.
 It is not as simple as, “get as many high authority sites as you can.”
 Not that that is a bad goal.

 Industries demand terminology be attached to everything.
 In the world of SEO, marketers often set up goals to attract specific types of links.
 It is not that there is clear difference in these variations, but we do classify them from time to time.
-Branded backlinks can be NoFollow as well as DoFollow.
+Branded backlinks can be regular (often referred to as dofollow) and nofollow.
 The key element is that they anchor text is the same.
 It is the name of your company and it is usually linked to the home page.